Autoimmune Encephalitis (AE)

 Therapy Development of AE

-The advancement of monoclonal antibody therapy for AE encompasses the generation of antibodies designed to selectively target neuronal antigens associated with the condition, such as NMDA receptors or LGI1 proteins.
-For example, the monoclonal antibody rituximab, which targets CD20 on B-cells, has shown promise in the therapy of AE by depleting autoantibody-producing cells and modulating the immune response.
+The development of therapeutic strategies using monoclonal antibodies for AE involves the design of antibodies that bind to neuronal antigens related to the disease, such as NMDA receptors or LGI1 proteins.
+Considerable advances in treatment of AE have been made with the monoclonal antibody rituximab, which targets CD20 on B cells, by depleting autoantibody-producing cells and modulating the immune response.

-The progress of cell therapy for AE revolves around the exploration of methodologies rooted in stem cell-based techniques, such as mesenchymal stem cells (MSCs) or neural progenitor cells (NPCs), for their potential in modulating the immune response and promoting neural regeneration in AE individuals.
-Studies are assessing the safety and efficacy of these cell therapies in animal models of AE, with promising results indicating their potential for translation.
+The development of cell therapy for autoimmune encephalitis (AE) centers on investigating approaches that utilize stem cell-derived mesenchymal stem cells (MSCs) or neural progenitor cells (NPCs) to alter the immune system and enhance neural recovery.
+Research is being conducted on the safety and efficacy of these cell therapies on animal models of AE, with some encouraging preliminary findings suggesting their suitability for human use.

 Our Services